VineetHBhat/compare_images/Readme.md

 4. `y1:y2`
    1. Starting and ending points in horizontal direction.
    2. `y1` starts from the left side of the screen.
+5. Multiple masks can be applied at the same time.
+Different masks should be separated by a `|`.

 ## Definitions
 1. Positive mask